iRNA-COSI/APAeval/execution_workflows/APAtrap/README.md

    for identification and quantification challenges
  - Go to `conf/modules.config` to configure the parameters required to run APAtrap workflow.
 Descriptions of the parameters are located in the file.
 Head to `Params` for more info
+ - Delete the existing `results` folder to remove results from the previous run, if any.
+This is to avoid polluting the next run wtih the results from the previous run.
+This would likely result in an error as well.
  - Then, you are good to run the pilot benchmark nextflow pipeline with `APAtrap`

 ```